-During the year ended December 31, 2022, there were certain budgeted funds transfers to support operations and redevelopment activities for the major funds, or to support administrative costs for the general fund.
+During the year ended December 31, 2024, there were certain budgeted funds transfers to support operations and redevelopment activities for the major funds, or to support administrative costs for the general fund.

-Note 6: Related-party Transactions
+Note 7.
+Related-Party Transactions

-The Authority incurred approximately \$464,831 for payroll and other expenses paid by the City on behalf of the Authority and reimbursed by the Authority.
+The Authority incurred approximately \$450,000 for payroll and other expenses paid by the City on behalf of the Authority and reimbursed by the Authority.

-The Authority is indebted to the City in the amount of \$4,595,803 (see Note 3).
-During the year ended December 31, 2022, \$134,643 of interest was paid and \$58,386 was accrued to the City, included in accrued liabilities, related to these notes.
+The Authority is indebted to the City in the amount of \$15,270,871 (see Note 4).
+During the year ended December 31, 2024, \$287,461 of interest was incurred and paid or accrued to the City.

-Fees receivable of \$1,131,905 are due from the City, as the City receipts the funds and transfers the funds into the Authority's pooled cash.
+Fees receivable of \$1,228,742 are due from the City, as the City receipts the funds and transfers the funds into the Authority's pooled cash.

-Note 7: Retirement Plans
+Note 8.
+Retirement Plans